panaverse/panaverse.github.io/README.md

 ## Earn Money While You Study

 The student will be able to earn money while studying in this program.
-This program is designed in such a way that students can begin earning money after completing the first six months of the programme.
+This program is designed in such a way that students can begin earning money after completing the first six months of the program.
 They will be assigned class projects that will provide them with a revenue stream.
 This revenue stream will continue even after the completing of the program.

 ## Study, Work Hard, or Get Out of the Way